 We have worked diligently to plan our classes so that no one should ever be within 6 feet of another for anything close to 10 minutes.
 Therefore, under the guidance received from the Wellesley Board of Health, the presence of an individual with possible COVID-19 symptoms in a LINX class will not be considered to have placed the remainder of the students or teacher at risk.
 This should inform your answer to the daily attestation.

-All students will be required to come to class with a mask.
+All students will be required to come to class wearing a mask.
+Please note that a neck gaiter may not be used as a mask.

-Students will be required to wear their mask as they exit their car.
+Students will be required to wear their mask from the point in time that they exit their car.

-When students are safely situated in a designated personal space they may remove their masks from their face if they have someplace else on their person to keep it.
+When students are safely situated in a designated outdoor personal space, and upon direction from their teacher, they may remove their masks from their faces, if they have someplace else on their persons to keep them.

 Each classroom floor will be marked into sections to ensure appropriate physical distancing between students.
 Each student will have space appropriate to any movement the curriculum requires.